 The protective eye covers are very effective at preventing UV light from penetrating them.
 That means your eyes plus the skin around them, which is covered by the tanning goggles, are also not exposed to UV light.

 That’s a really good thing!
+You can damage your eyes in a sunbed.

 That prevents the skin around the eyes from tanning, which is why you have lighter skin around the eyes.